Istana Woodneuk

 Istana Woodneuk is an abandoned two-storey palace at the former Tyersall Park, bounded by Holland Road and Tyersall Avenue, near the Singapore Botanic Gardens in Singapore.
 After it was rebuilt in 1935, it was known as Istana Wooden York, but this name never got into common use, with the original name still being used.

 The palace suffered a major fire in 2006 and was deemed beyond repair.
 It is not charted on most modern maps and is currently not accessible to the public.
-The grounds, including Tyersall Park, are plotted on Google Maps but are marked as "Permanently closed".
 The former palace is commonly confused with the demolished Istana Tyersall, which was nearby.
 The most obvious difference between the two former palaces is the colour of the roof tiles: Istana Tyersall had red tiles, while those of Istana Woodneuk were blue.

 The remains of the palace and the land it occupied were previously private property owned by the State of Johor on behalf of the Sultan of Johor.
 In 2025, a land swap transferred ownership of the palace grounds to Singapore as state land.